 }

-Since all your Javascript is unobtrusive anyway (right?), it should be pretty easy to qualify the selectors used there with the same CSS selectors shown above.
+Since all your JavaScript is unobtrusive anyway (right?), you can scope it with the same CSS selectors shown above.